DayMoniakk/Operation-Earthquake/README.md

 # Operation Earthquake

 This is my entry for the [LÖVE JAM 2022](https://itch.io/jam/love2d-jam-2022).
+This is my first ever full project released using this wonderful framework.

 All the sprites, sounds effect and music were made during the game jam.

 <img src="preview.png" alt="game preview" width="800"/>